loafey/master-thesis/Thesis/1.0. Introduction/main.typ

 System-level programming is the act of developing software that interacts directly with a computer's hardware, or providing foundational services to other software.
 We will define system-level programming as Wikipedia @wiki:Systems_programming defines it:
-#indent[
+#indent(10)[
   - Programs can operate in resource-constrained environments
   - Programs can be efficient with little runtime overhead, possibly having either a small runtime library or none at all
   - Programs may use direct and \"raw\" control over memory access and control flow
   - The programmer may write parts of the program directly in assembly language
 ]

 For system-level programming today developers mostly choose between procedural